Accurately assess... as opposed to have an opinion, have a good feel, or guess...

 Of course no one is even looking there.

-Humanity, as a whole, is quite dumb... when it comes to life.
-They are good at mechanics... but not at life.
+Humanity, as a whole, is quite dumb... when it comes to living.
+They are good at mechanics... but not at living.
 Not at themselves.

 This is why it took Warren Buffet 50 years!
-His accurate vocabulary is 3000.
+His accurate vocabulary, by now, is 3000.

-That seems to be the ceiling for a human.
-It seems that the "mystery", the inside, is not visible from there... if you listen to their advice, in a book, on videos, in articles, they don't speak about capacities... they don't know about them.
+That seems to be the ceiling for a normal human, a billionaire.
+But the "mystery", the invisible, the inside, is not visible with the accurate vocabulary of 3000 words.... if you listen to their advice, in a book, on videos, in articles, they don't speak about capacities... they don't know about them.

 So if they don't, and they are billionaires, why should you?